Muslim Character Building and Spiritual Cultivation Group system is a

 tried to give the Muhajirin the fairer portion of their property.

-Muslim Character Building and Spiritual Cultivation Group is made
+Muslim Character Building and Spiritual Cultivation Group is made up

-for the personal accountability in the areas of their religious growth and
+the personal accountability in the areas of their religious growth and

 development.
 A group should not grow beyond three but multiply into